 Admittedly Facebook Spaces, the VR environment recently unveiled by the social network, doesn't look all that enticing now - but the tech is developing fast, and in just a few short years we might all be spending more time than you think in virtual reality.

 For now the kit is expensive and the experiences mildly nauseating, but use your imagination and it's not difficult to see where this is going.

 Why would you want to stick around in normal, humdrum, run-of-the-mill reality when you can have an alternative reality perfectly tailored to your tastes and senses?
 That mansion by the sea really can be yours.
 If you're not convinced, go and watch The Matrix or Wall-E and get back to us.

 All kinds of companies are pushing forward in this area: from Facebook to Google to movie studios, and the quality of our digital universes is going to get better fast.

 Phone design might not have changed much in the last few years, apart from a trend for disappearing bezels, but a mobile you could fold up and put in your pocket would certainly count as a major innovation.

 For that to happen though, all of the various components and bits of circuitry inside a phone, from the screen to the battery, would have to be flexible.

-Rumours have long been swirling about a Samsung phone that's fully flexible - - and apparently a prototype model is now very close indeed, with one that you can actually buy arriving in 2019.
+Rumours have long been swirling about a Samsung phone that's fully flexible - the Samsung Galaxy X - and apparently a prototype model is now very close indeed, with one that you can actually buy arriving in 2019.
 Flexible could be the new norm in a few years.

 It feels like the dream of a flying car has been around for years and years, but are we actually any closer to driving off (and flying off) in one?
 Well, AeroMobil just opened preorders for its first flying car, so quite possibly.